 1. Transactions by an issuer not involving any public offering.

 2. The sale of securities by an executor, administrator, guardian or conservator or by a bank the business of which is supervised and regulated by an agency of this state or of the United States, as trustee under a will or trust agreement, or by a receiver or trustee in insolvency or bankruptcy approved by a court of competent jurisdiction of this state or the United States.

 3. The sale in good faith and not for the purpose of avoiding the provisions of this chapter by a pledgee of securities pledged for a bona fide debt.

-(a) The sale is of a security that when originally issued was exempt pursuant to subsection A, paragraph 22 of this section.
+(a) The sale is of a security that when originally issued was exempt pursuant to paragraph 22 of this subsection.